YOU ARE COMPLETE IN CHRIST

 The unrenewed or carnal mind!

-Beloved, the riches of Christ in your spirit cannot manifest in your life without passing through your physical mind where your thoughts, words and actions are processed.
+The riches of Christ in your spirit cannot manifest in your life without passing through your physical mind where your thoughts, words and actions are processed.

 Therefore, if you fail to renew, sanctify or reset your mind by constantly imbibing and meditating upon the teachings or words of Christ, your mind will constantly oppose, doubt, or reject spiritual truths or divine instructions, thereby hindering you from appropriating, enjoying and manifesting the riches of Christ in you (1 Cor.
 2:14, Rom.
 8:7).

-Friend, stop lusting for, pursuing, chasing or running after what you already have or possessed in and through Jesus Christ.
 You are complete in Christ.
 Your born-again spirit already has the fullness of God, just as Jesus Christ has it.